Best practices: Using Groups in LGL

 In addition, we recommend against creating groups that will need to be regularly updated once a certain action has taken place; for example, a student has graduated, a prospect has donated, or a member becomes inactive, etc. For each of these specific scenarios, LGL offers special fields: class-year affiliation fields, membership fields, and giving status fields.

-Here's an illustration of a few types of nonprofit organizations using LGL and some common group values for each:
+This table contains a few types of nonprofit organizations that use LGL and some common group values for each:

 It's helpful to note that Groups is a multi-select field, meaning that your constituents can have more than one value from that category associated with their record.
 So, if you wish to note that a constituent is an artist as well as a volunteer, for example, that can be noted in their record.